List of municipalities in Nunavut: Cities, towns, and villages

-Villages

-Nunavut has no villages, but like town status the CTVA provides opportunity to incorporate a village.
-A village can be incorporated at the request of a minimum 25 residents that are eligible electors, or at the initiative of the Minister of Municipal and Community Affairs.
-The proposed village must have a minimum assessed land value of $10 million or an exception made by the Minister.
-Iqaluit held village status between 1974 and 1980.
+Cities, towns, and villages have a council comprising a mayor and eight councillors serving for four years (three years, reducible to two or staggerable by bylaw, prior to 2019), although the Minister of Municipal and Community Affairs can vary the council size at the council's request.
+Since 2003, cities are uniquely able to refer to their councillors as "alderpersons" or "council members", but Iqaluit has not done so.
+There is no other difference in the governmental forms of a city, town, or village.

 Hamlets

 At the request of a minimum 25 residents that are eligible electors, or at the initiative of the Minister of Municipal and Community Affairs, an application can be submitted to incorporate a community as a hamlet under the Hamlets Act.
 Unlike cities, towns and villages, the incorporation of hamlets is not conditioned by a prescribed minimum assessed land value.

 Nunavut has 24 hamlets.
 The largest hamlet by population is Rankin Inlet, with 2,975 residents, and the smallest is Grise Fiord, with 144 residents.
 The largest hamlet by land area is Kugluktuk, which spans 538.99 km2, while the smallest is Kimmirut, at 2.30 km2.

+Like cities, towns, and villages, hamlets have a council comprising a mayor and eight councillors, variable by the Minister of Municipal and Community Affairs on council request.
+Unlike the other forms, however, hamlets are also capable of having councillors directly appointed by the Minister – either ex officio or in a personal capacity – as long as such persons do not exceed a third of the total council composition and are otherwise eligible to serve.
+Councillors serve for four years if elected, or for the duration of the office held if appointed by the Minister ex officio or up to two years if appointed by the Minister in a personal capacity.